nuejs/www/docs2/concepts/layout-components.md

 ## Single-page applications
-With single page applications you can simply start with the tag name of your main application on your `index.html` file:
+With single-page applications you can simply start with the tag name of the main application on your `index.html` file:

 ```
 <crm-dashboard/>